AIsayenka/ipfs-metadata/_terraform/README.md

 * Backend on remote with creating the s3 bucket
 * more security groups for finer control of the access, rather than 2 ones managed directly from root and passed to the modules (all open and only the VPC), and the ones coming form the referenced modules like ECS Service
 * Code structure, could group the parameters better for easier readability
+* SSL configuration for the load balancer
+* Public access control through an argument
+* VPN endpoints
+* Security groups update to accommodate VPN connection
+* Caching for when building the Docker images to speed up `Build` stage in code pipeline
+* Potentially VPC endpoint for ecr to save on traffic costs